 A FLOCK OF SEAGULLS DNA (1982)

 Technically, ‘DNA’ is not really a synth instrumental, what with the hook line being far too guitar oriented.
-However, it had a key role breaking down barriers for music with a more futuristic bent in synthobic America and snatched a 1983 Grammy Award for Best Rock Instrumental Performance from the dreaded TOTO.
+However, it had a key role breaking down barriers for music with a more futuristic bent in synthobic America and snatched a 1983 Grammy Award for Best Rock Instrumental Performance.
 And for that, ‘DNA’ deserves kudos!
-Meanwhile, A FLOCK OF SEAGULLS cultural (as opposed to musical) impact in the USA can be measured by leader Mike Score’s iconic hair style being lampooned in the film ‘The Wedding Singer’ and TV series ‘Friends’.
+Meanwhile, A FLOCK OF SEAGULLS‘ cultural impact in the USA can be measured by leader Mike Score’s iconic hair style being lampooned ‘The Wedding Singer’ and ‘Friends’.

 Available on the album ‘A Flock Of Seagulls’ via Cherry Pop